osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/sharding/README.md

 # Sharding

-Sharding is a way to split the world in small units of work.
+Sharding is a way to split the world in small units of work, with the goal of having each unit be roughly the same effort.

 ## SlippyTileSharding